iamflinks/JavaTutorial/README.md

 # JavaTutorial

-## This project itemize my progress with Jave programming
+## This project itemize my progress with Java programming